bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 The driver object is a mapping, of devicename:deviceobject, so your code in the hardware or rxevent methods could access a specific device using self['devicename'].

+As well as the methods documented below, dict methods are available such as get() and iteration through keys, values and items.

 Similarly a Device object is a mapping to a vector, so to access a vector you could use self['devicename']['vectorname'].

-The 'snooping' capabilities enable one driver to receive data transmitted by another, possibly remote driver.
-For a simple instrument this will probably not be used.

 ----